terraform-ibm-modules/terraform-ibm-observability/examples/activity-tracker-logdna-instance/README.md

 NOTE: We can set the create, update and delete timeouts as string.
 For e.g say we want to set 15 minutes timeout then the value should be "15m".

+## Usage

+To create an infrastructure run the following command

+  `terraform apply -var-file="input.tfvars"`

+Similarly to remove an infrastructure run the following command

+   `terraform destroy -var-file="input.tfvars"`